C has three loop statements in total.

 The area is 200.960000.

-This time, however, the problem lies on the program side.
+However, the problem lies with the program this time.

-If you look at the program, you will see that the scanf function is used twice.
+Looking at the program, I can see that the scanf function is being used twice.

-Writing the scanf function twice for the same data input is just wasteful.
+Writing the `scanf` function twice for the same data input is truly wasteful.

-The following program is an example of eliminating this waste with a do~while statement.
+The following program is an example of eliminating this waste with a do-while loop.

 #include <stdio.h>